 When a student, faculty, or staff member wishes to dispute a parking ticket, they should first contact the Director or Assistant Director of Campus Safety and Security to discuss the issue.
 If they are unable to resolve the parking issue, an appeal should be initiated within seven days of issuance of the ticket.
 The appeal form is available from the Campus Safety and Security Office.
-The written appeal should be submitted to the Administrative Coordinator in the Business Office.
+The written appeal should be submitted to the Administrative Coordinator in the Business Office located in Lewis Hall.
 The appeal will then be distributed to the Parking Committee for review.
-For complete parking regulations for the current academic year refer to the parking brochure online or in the Campus Security Office.
+For complete parking regulations for the current academic year refer to the parking brochure online or in the Campus Safety and Security Office.